wiz21b/lowtech/README.md

 Once that is done I have a collection of edges.
 To reduce the number of vertices to a minimum, I have to order the edges.
 For example, if you have egde AB,CB,CD you can store : ABCD (avoiding to store B and C twice).
-When you have 40 edges that problem becomes complicated as it is akin to a travelling salesman problem which is NP complete.
-Even with a few dozens of edge that problem is not practical in Python.
-A rewrite in a faster language was needed, I choose Julia.
-Then I used mostly brute force + some heuristics to find a close to optimal set of paths covering all edges.
+When you have 40 edges that problem becomes tricky as it is akin to a travelling salesman problem which is NP complete.
+Even with a few dozens of edges that problem is not practical in Python.
+A rewrite in a faster language was needed, I chose Julia.
+Then I used mostly brute force + some heuristics to find a close to optimal set of paths covering all edges (those of you who know about graph theory will be at home here).
+Note that I have also tried a solution based on a SAT-solver but it wasn't fast at all (which is expected as the SAT-solver, although very smart, has no specific heuristics for graph stuff, I guess;
+but SAT solvers are so cool I couldn't resist :-) )

 Finally, once all the edges are stored, I just have to draw them.
 This implies a division which is quite common and efficient.
 Then we proceed to actual drawing.
-This is special on the Apple ][.
+This is special on the Apple ]\[.
 I basically cut each line in 7x7 tiles and the line is drawn one tile at a time.
 The key insight here is that you don't need many tiles (precomputed, in memory) to draw all possible lines.
 Finally, lots of